Blueberryfi/blueberry-staking/README.md

 ### Contract Details
 - Contract Name: BlueberryStaking
 - License: MIT
-- Solidity Version: 0.8.19
+- Solidity Version: ^0.8.0
 - Author: BlueberryProtocol

 - Description
 BlueberryStaking is a smart contract that facilitates the staking of tokens and the distribution of rewards in the form of BLB tokens.
 The contract supports multiple tokens that can be staked, and it includes vesting functionality for the distributed rewards.
 Users can stake tokens, earn rewards, unstake tokens, claim rewards, accelerate vesting, and complete vesting based on the rules defined in the contract.

-The contract is implemented using OpenZeppelin library contracts, including ERC20, Pausable, and Ownable.
+The contract is implemented using OpenZeppelin library contracts, including IERC20, PausableUpgradeable, and Ownable2StepUpgradeable.

 ### Features
 The BlueberryStaking contract includes the following features: